wonmor/ElectronVisualized/README.md

 # Atoms

 **ElectronVisualized** uses the **spherical harmonics** formula to accurately depict the shape of each atomic orbital based upon its four quantum numbers.
+Each dot represent a probable location of where electron might be.

 <img width="1200" alt="Screenshot 2022-06-28 at 2 59 12 AM" src="https://user-images.githubusercontent.com/35755386/176114204-8c2b936a-45c5-4f0b-a507-0aaddb252943.png">